jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm.md

 ### Select

 You want to know that this alarm was raised even after its severity returns to normal.
-When the severity of the alarm returns to normal Spotlight continues to presence the alarm in Spotlight Today and the Spotlight Overview page until you acknowledge that you have seen this instance of the alarm.
+When the severity of the alarm returns to normal Spotlight continues to presence the alarm in [Spotlight Today][enterprise_display_spotlighttoday] and the [Spotlight Overview][enterprise_display_overview] page until you acknowledge that you have seen this instance of the alarm.

 ### Clear